Bank of England looks set to signal no rate hike until mid-2015

 LONDON The Bank of England, once widely expected to start weaning Britain off near-zero interest rates this month, now looks set to signal no rise in borrowing costs until the middle of next year.

-The BoE kept rates at 0.5 percent -- their level since the depths of the financial crisis in 2009 -- at its monthly policy meeting which ended on Thursday, in line with every forecast in a Reuters poll of 54 economists.
+The BoE will keep rates at 0.5 percent -- their level since the depths of the financial crisis in 2009 -- when its monthly policy meeting ends at 7 a.m.
+ET on Thursday, according to every forecast in a Reuters poll of 54 economists.

 More attention will be paid to economic projections the Bank is due to publish on Nov.
-12, which will reflect clouds that have gathered over Britain's fast-recovering economy since the BoE made its last quarterly forecasts in August.
+12, which will reflect gathering clouds over Britain's fast-recovering economy since the BoE made its last quarterly forecasts in August.

 A combination of weak inflation that could fall below 1 percent soon, still-feeble wage growth and the risk of a return to recession in the euro zone, has already prompted some of the Bank's top officials to say they are not ready to start returning to more normal monetary policy.